hadzice24/MarketFlash-project/README.md

 ---

 ## 📋 Project Presentation

-(Optional, if you have a deck or recording.)

 - Summary presentation given to the client (Markus)
 - Includes ERD, SQL structure, example queries, and dashboard insights